dathere/covid19-time-series-utilities/covid19-refine/README.md

 # covid19-refine.sh
-This script automates the creation/population of a fully normalized, non-sparse, geocoded enriched, time-series
+This script automates the creation/population of a fully normalized, non-sparse, geo-enriched version of [JHU's COVID-19 time-series data](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series).

 0. Be sure to run `schema.sql` as noted in the main README.